📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Return true if default local variable of this event is haha

-Return true if local variable named 'fire' of other events that are below this event is haha
+Return true if local variable named "fire" of the event behind player has value "haha"

 localPercentage(eventId, percentage)

 Check local percentage of an event.
-It's similar to when you set a variable from range 1 ~ 50 or something and the result will be given randomly from 1 - 50.
-Local percentage helps you to not having to do all that.
+It's similar to when you set a variable from range 1 ~ 50 or something and the result will be given randomly.

 Check if the player is equipping a weapon using its id or name